causaly/zod-validation-error/README.md

 `isValidationError` is based on an `instanceof` comparison, whereas `isValidationErrorLike` is using a heuristics-based approach.

 > In most cases, it is recommended to use `isValidationErrorLike` to avoid multiple-version inconsistencies.
-For instance, it's possible that a dependency is using an older `zod-validation-error` version as a sub-dependency.
-In such case, the `instanceof` comparison will yield invalid results because the prototype is different with every module.
+For instance, it's possible that a dependency is using an older `zod-validation-error` version internally.
+In such case, the `instanceof` comparison will yield invalid results because module deduplication does not apply at npm/yarn level and the prototype is different.

 #### Example